Frequently Asked Questions

 Clinic hours are 8:00am to 5:00pm daily except Thursdays when the clinic opens at 9:00am.

-Early mornings are generally not as busy, so you should try to come in then.
-When you come in after 4:30pm it may be difficult to complete your visit that day if you need lab work, special procedures, or a referral to an off-campus provider.
-In those situations, you may need to return the next day in order to complete your evaluation.
-You WILL BE SEEN however if you arrive any time before 5:00pm.
+Early mornings are generally not as busy.
+If you come later in the day, it may be difficult to complete your visit if you need lab work, special procedures, or a referral to an off-campus provider, you may need to return the next day.

-We have found the busiest times in the clinic to be 11:45 to 1:45, so we encourage you to come early.
+We have found the busiest times in the clinic to be 11:30am to 2:30pm.
+We encourage you to come early.

-Your clinic visits are covered by the Health Services Fee you pay (part of your “tuition and fees”).
-You will only be charged when the provider prescribes lab work, a medical procedure, medical equipment, or medications.
-In those cases you will have a minimal charge (usually close to our cost).
-These charges can be paid for by cash, check, credit or debit card, SeaHawk Buck card or by putting it on your student account.
-The other service that we charge for is physical exams.
-These charges are based on the type of physical performed (ex.
-Nursing, Teaching, Work, Annual Women’s Health Exam).
+You will only be charged when the provider prescribes lab work, physical exams, medical procedures, medical equipment, or medications.
+In those cases you will have a minimal charge.
+These charges can be paid for by cash, check, credit or debit card, SeaHawk Bucks or by student account.

 This is known as a “reflex” charge and occurs when you have a test done that may require additional testing based on the result.
-One example is when a urine culture indicates there is abnormal bacterial growth; the lab will do an additional test to determine which antibiotic will work on the bacteria.
-We will inform you ahead of time if you are having a lab done that could have a reflex charge.
 These charges will automatically be put on your student account.

 During your visit, the provider may need to order certain tests or prescribe medications that could be harmful to a developing fetus, so it is very important for us to know if there is a chance you may be pregnant.